Collaboration

 We offer professional learning sessions on these approaches, including the supplemental William & Mary units, a 3-step approach to increasing cognitive complexity through Bloom's Taxonomy and Webb's Depth of Knowledge, and online access to vetted websites.

 In Project BUMP UP, the gifted specialist collaborates with the classroom teacher to make the differentiation decisions, with the ultimate aim of avoiding repetition of math content that students have already mastered and exposing them to new content.
 Our research has shown that students' engagement and enjoyment in math are positively related to the amount of new math content they reported learning each week.
+We also found that more students met and/or exceeded proficiency in BUMP UP classrooms than comparison classrooms.

 Photo of two teachers collaborating